xsuite/xsuite/docs/particlesmanip.rst

 ===========================================

-If all the coordinates of the particles are known, a Particles object can be created directly with the :class:`xpart.Particles` calls.
+If all the coordinates of the particles are known, a Particles object can be created directly with the :class:`xpart.Particles` class.
 For example:

 .. literalinclude:: generated_code_snippets/basics_part.py
    :language: python